-If the individual answers NO to all screening questions, they will be deemed "Admissible" to the courthouse and may proceed.
+If, based on the answers to the screening questions a person is deemed admissible they will be allowed to enter the courthouse.
 Designated individuals will be monitoring the front door.
 To gain entry, all individuals must show one of the following:

-- a. approval displayed on their mobile device - b. a printed copy of their survey results - c. the paper-based alternative screening questionnaire
+a.
+Approval displayed on their mobile device

+- b.
+A printed copy of their survey results - c.
+The paper-based alternative screening questionnaire